minhkhang1795/InstagramClone/README.md

 The following **bonus** features are implemented:

-* [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
+* [x] Allow user to view all comments for an image within a separate activity or dialog fragment
 * [ ] Allow video posts to be played in full-screen using the VideoView
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+(Did integrate but not fully use it)

 The following **additional** features are implemented: